Jun-Lizst/leo1234jv4/content/tooldevelopment/miniBEND.md

 ## Module 1: VasCode Miner
-**VasCode Miner** is in the upstream of The Big VasCode system, and in charge of mining of disease causing molecular target) The VasCode system aims to integrate next-generation sequencing technologies such as whole-exome sequencing, CNV sequencing, scRNAseq to identify potential disease-causing gene mutations.
+**VasCode Miner** is in the upstream of The Big VasCode system, and in charge of mining of disease causing molecular target) The VasCode system aims to integrate next-generation sequencing technologies such as whole-exome sequencing, GWAS, CNV sequencing, scRNAseq to identify potential disease-causing gene mutations.

+**BrainEC related diseases**
+  - CCM
+  - AVM/bAVM
+  - Multiple sclerosis (MS)
+  - Cerebral Malaria
+  - Stroke
+  - Aging

+**Databases**
+  - [ClinVar](https://www.ncbi.nlm.nih.gov/clinvar/): ClinVar is a freely accessible, public archive of reports of human variations classified for diseases and drug responses, with supporting evidence.
+ClinVar thus facilitates access to and communication about the relationships asserted between human variation and observed conditions, and the history of those assertions.